AnshChoudhary/Web-Scraping-Project/README.md

 2. captcha.py is the BONUS task that solves the captcha on https://www.amazon.com/errors/validateCaptcha and submits the form successfully.
 3. You can also access the web-scraping.py program on Google Collab using the Google Collab button at the beginning of this README.

+## Feedback
+For every batch of 100 websites, the program took 2 minutes and 21 seconds on average.

 ## Thank you
 I would also like to attach <a href="https://ansh-portfolio.web.app/">my portfolio website link</a> which I designed and coded myself.